Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{assivity}-based control methods are crucial for designing of stable and reliable robot controllers \cite{Takegaki1981, Ortega2001, Ortega2008, Chopra2022, Secchi2007, Slotine1987, Ortega1989}.
-Passivity-based approaches take into account the energy of the robot-controller interconnection (energy shaping) and regulate its dissipation (damping injection) to guarantee stability.
-The goal is a passive controlled robot that is stable when interacting with other passive devices.
-The passivity theorem \cite{vanderSchaft2017, Sepulchre1997} guarantees stability even if both the robot model and the environment are uncertain, as long as they are passive.
+Passivity-based approaches consider the energy of the robot-controller interconnection (energy shaping) and regulate its dissipation (damping injection) to ensure stability.
+The aim is a controlled robot that is passive, thus stable when interacting with other passive devices.
+The passivity theorem \cite{vanderSchaft2017, Sepulchre1997} guarantees stability even if both the robot model and the environment are uncertain, provided they are passive.

-A classical example is the ubiquitous proportional derivative (PD) control plus gravity compensation, in joint or end-effector space \cite{Khatib1987,Ortega1998}.
+A classical example is proportional derivative (PD) control plus gravity compensation in end-effector space \cite{Khatib1987,Ortega1998}.
 The proportional action has the mechanical interpretation of a spring.
 Combined with gravity compensation, it shapes the potential energy of the controlled robot.
 The derivative action has the mechanical interpretation of a damper, which has the effect of slowing down the robot motion towards the minimum of the shaped potential energy (stabilization via damping injection).
 The resulting controlled robot is passive and very reliable.
-Classical PD control shows how passivity-based design for fully actuated robot manipulators is a relatively `easy' task.
+In fact, small perturbations or uncertainties in the robot dynamics would not affect the robot motion in a significant way.